haopeng-nlp/haopeng.github.io/_pages/publications.md

 <a href="http://homes.cs.washington.edu/~nasmith/" style="text-decoration:none">Noah A. Smith</a>.
 Preprint.

-* **How Much Does Attention Actually Attend?
-Questioning the Importance of Attention in Pretrained Transformers.**
+* <a href="https://arxiv.org/abs/2211.03495" style="text-decoration:none">**How Much Does Attention Actually Attend?
+Questioning the Importance of Attention in Pretrained Transformers.**</a>
 Michael Hassid,
 Hao Peng,
 Daniel Rotem,